tseiman/IoT_LED_Card/README.md

 # IoT LED Card

-IoT card for Sierra Wireless MangOH (https://mangoh.io) boards.
+IoT card for Sierra Wireless MangOH (https://mangoh.io) boards and FX30 ready made IoT Device.
 4 Controllable RGB LEDs.
 The RGB LEDs are driven via a 16 channel RGB controler PCA9685PW (https://www.nxp.com/docs/en/data-sheet/PCA9685.pdf).
 From this 16 channels 3 (RGB) x 4 LEDs = 12 Channels are used.
 The IoT card uses the UART and a UART to I2C converter to communicate to the RGB controller.